Clear Braces vs Metal Braces: Cost, Appearance, and Effectiveness Compared

 • Both types are equally effective at treating a wide range of orthodontic issues, including crowding, spacing, overbite, underbite, and crossbite.
 [1]

 • Clear braces typically cost $1,000 to $2,000 more than metal braces.
 Metal braces range from $3,000 to $7,000, while ceramic braces range from $4,000 to $8,000.
+Costs vary by location, provider, and case complexity.
 Always confirm pricing with your provider.

 • Ceramic brackets are more prone to staining and chipping than metal brackets, which may require more careful maintenance during treatment.